GeekTrainer/learn-typescript/m07-working-external-libraries/includes/5-exercise-access-external-type-libraries.md

     ```

 This exercise provides a simple example of using **dotenv**.
 See [dotenv](https://www.npmjs.com/package/dotenv) to learn more about using it in your code.

+## Exercise solution

+To see the solution to this exercise, clone the repository by entering the following at the command prompt.
+[REPLACE THE URL PLACEHOLDER WITH A LINK TO \code\module-07\m07-exercise-end]

+git clone <url>
+cd <folder name>
+code .

+See the Lab setup section above for more information about setting up your development environment to run the solution.